 Application of Machine Hammer Peening for Wire + Arc Additive Manufacture Properties Improvement

-Leo is a second year PhD student in Welding Engineering and Laser Processing Centre (WELPC) of Cranfield University.
-The main focus of my ongoing research is in the Application of Machine Hammer Peening to improve WAAM deposit properties.
-Prior to this I studied Mechanical Engineering at Instituto Superior Técnico Portugal.
+Leo is a second year PhD student in the Welding Engineering and Laser Processing Centre (WELPC) at Cranfield University.
+The main focus of his ongoing research is in the application of machine hammer peening to improve WAAM deposit properties.
+Prior to this he studied Mechanical Engineering at Instituto Superior Técnico Portugal.

 Philippe Bridgeman - PhD Research Student

-Philippe is a third year PhD student researcher at the Welding Engineering and Laser Processing Centre (WELPC) of Cranfield University, sponsored by Airbus, to undertake a long term personal goal of completing a PhD in Manufacturing in a cutting edge Manufacturing process – WAAM.
-A UK and Europe Chartered Mechanical Engineer with over fourteen years of oil and gas industry experience having worked in the UK, Australia and across Europe, IMechE Fellow, Member of TWI, chair of the Bedfordshire IMechE Panel, and active member of the IMechE Oil, Gas and Chemical Committee with a real passion for engineering.
-BEng (Hons) in Mechanical Engineering from RGU and MSc in Welding Engineering (Welding & Metallurgy) from Cranfield University.
+Philippe is a third year PhD student researcher at Cranfield's Welding Engineering and Laser Processing Centre (WELPC), sponsored by Airbus to undertake a long-term personal goal of completing a PhD in Manufacturing in a cutting edge manufacturing process - WAAM.
+He is a UK and Europe Chartered Mechanical Engineer with over 14 years of oil and gas industry experience, having worked in the UK, Australia and across Europe.
+He is also an IMechE Fellow, Member of TWI, Chair of the Bedfordshire IMechE Panel, and active member of the IMechE Oil, Gas and Chemical Committee, with a real passion for engineering.
+He holds a BEng (Hons) in Mechanical Engineering from RGU and an MSc in Welding Engineering (Welding & Metallurgy) from Cranfield University.

-My name is Guangyu Chen.
-I am a second year PhD student and I mainly focus on the calorimetry experiments and finite element modelling for multi energy source in the NEWAM project.
-Basically it’s about measuring the energy distributions of different heat sources to provide data basics for numerical simulations, and developing a general FE modelling method for different forms of MES.
+Guangyu Chen is a second year PhD student who manily focuses on calorimetry experiments and finite element modelling for multi-energy sources in the NEWAM project.
+This involves measuring the energy distributions of different heat sources to provide data basics for numerical simulations, and developing a general FE modelling method for different forms of MES.

-I am from China.
-I got my Master’s degree in Harbin Engineering University and my undergrads in Tianjin University.
-Although my previous major was Navel and Ocean Engineering, my supervisor during the Masters was interested in the welding technique for large scale ship structure.
-That’s how I started to study welding.
+Guangyu is from China.
+He achieved his master’s degree from Harbin Engineering University and his undergraduate from Tianjin University.
+Although his previous major was Navel and Ocean Engineering, his supervisor during the master's was interested in the welding technique for large scale ship structure, which is how he started to study welding.

 Chong Wang - PhD Research Student

-Chong Wang is a second year PhD student in Welding Engineering and Laser Processing Centre (WELPC) of Cranfield University.
+Chong Wang is a second year PhD student in the Welding Engineering and Laser Processing Centre (WELPC) at Cranfield University.
 Prior to this, he obtained his MSc and BSc degrees both from China University of Petroleum (East China) between 2010 and 2017, specialising in Mechanical Engineering.
-His role on NEWAM progrrame is primarily focused on increaseing the deposition rate of titanium alloy with laser and plasma arc hybrid process.
-In this procedure, he will first investigate the limitation of deposition rate by using single plasma power source, and then he will study how to further increase the deposition rate as well as how to control the bead shape with laser and plasma arc hybrid configration.
+His role on NEWAM programme is primarily focused on increasing the deposition rate of titanium alloy with laser and plasma arc hybrid process.
+In this procedure, he will first investigate the limitation of deposition rate by using a single plasma power source, and then he will study how to further increase the deposition rate as well as how to control the bead shape with laser and plasma arc hybrid configuration.

 Dr Ginarocco Marinelli - Research Fellow